kmoilane/graduation_project/README.md

 **Simulation must be ran from build directory to be abled to read config files**

 3. Run the simulation inside build directory with desired configuration.
-Current options are:
+Current options are:<br>

-    `./simulation` - starts simulation using config_default.json
+    `./simulation` - starts simulation using config_default.json<br>

-    `./simulation config_default.json` - uses files default configuration
+    `./simulation config_default.json` - uses files default configuration<br>

-    `./simulation config_stop.json` - uses hault state configuration
+    `./simulation config_stop.json` - uses hault state configuration<br>
     `./simulation config_full.json` - uses full speed full power state configuration

     (More about configuration later on)

-4. Open a new terminal and navigate yourself to the build folder, then run controller
+4. Open a new terminal and navigate yourself to the build folder, then run controller<br>
     `./controller`

-Simulation should start producing data and you can control the environment with control ui.
+*Simulation should now start producing data and you can control the environment with controller.*

 5. (Optional) If you want to see some more data, you can also run ui, which once again requires fresh terminal and for you to navigate to build folder.
-Then run ui:
+Then run ui:<br>
     `./ui`

-**To exit the program properly, use the controllers exit option.
-This detaches programs from the shared memory in a controlled way.**
+**To exit the programs properly, use the controllers exit option.
+This detaches processes from the shared memory in a controlled way and closes all the programs.**

 ## Configuration